DougTheDruid/SoT-ESP-Framework/README.md

 and uncomment a third line.
 This is a VERY small countermeasure to ensure this framework is actually used as intended.***

 ### How to execute
-At the time of writing, the script is built for a version of SoT with ~6 weeks left in Season 3 and given you have the necessary pre-requisites, should execute with no major issues.
+At the time of writing, the script is built for a version of SoT at Season 6 launch and given you have the necessary pre-requisites, should execute with no major issues.
 Simply run `main.py` once you are in a server.

 ### How to update for new SoT Versions